Classic cars need classic restorations

 While inexpensive and commonly used, pot metal does have some unfortunate drawbacks.
 The main issue when restoring and working pot metal today is soldering it.
 Due to the combinations of metal employed in making the pot metal alloy, it can often be unpredictable in how it reacts to soldering heat.

 Another potential problem: it can be very easy to overheat your joint, due to the relatively low melting temperature of pot metal.
 Rods that melt at 700℉ can damage the pot metal even before soldering begins–causing it to bend, break, and pit.
-Pot metal pitting caused by oxidation is a common issue in antique auto restoration, and it the number one challenge most classic car restorers face.
+Pot metal pitting caused by oxidation is a common issue in antique auto restoration, and it is the number one challenge most classic car restorers face.

 Without the proper tools, problems like these could leave you with a melted mess where you once had a beautiful body panel.